- Home

 - The Supplier Price is converted to the Local Currency.

-- The Adjustment (Adj%) is added to the Supplier Price.
+- The Adjustment (Adj%) is subtracted from the Supplier Price to determine the cost price.

 - The Unit Price is converted to the Base Unit.